ricsanfre/pi-cluster/docs/_docs/cilium.md

 ## Cilium and ArgoCD

-ArgoCD automatic synchornization and pruning of resources might might delete some of the Resources automatically created by Cilium.
+ArgoCD automatic synchronization and pruning of resources might delete some of the Resources automatically created by Cilium.
 This is a well-known behaviour of ArgoCD.
 Check ["Argocd installation"](/docs/argocd/) document.

 ArgoCD need to be configured to exclude the synchronization of  CiliumIdentity resources: